 Perform the safety sign-out and confirm the check-in protocol for your office.
 Conduct a radio check before leaving the office.
 If convoying with other vehicles, select a chat channel (e.g., LADD1) and establish a pre-determined pit stop location in case of vehicle separation.
 Confirm the end-of-day timing constraints, if any, before departing and plan your day accordingly.

 Confirm the contents of the District FREP kit prior to departing.
-Ensure there are spare batteries for the camera, pH/temp tester and that the iPad is fully charged if using it for navigation.
+Ensure there are spare batteries for the camera, GPS, pH/temp tester and that the iPad is fully charged if using it for navigation.

 LESSON 2: Self-Check Questions

-2. Pre-training course is a suggestion, not a mandatory requirement.
+- This online pre-training course is a suggestion, not a mandatory requirement.

 - False – Although there are similarities between the two protocols, people new to the wetlands assessment, or those that have not taken training in over two years and have not conducted assessments in the meantime, must take the full training.